 An excellent study in the New England Journal of Medicine showed that among persons at high cardiovascular risk, a Mediterranean diet (supplemented with either extra-virgin olive oil or with nuts) reduced the incidence of major cardiovascular events.
 The hazard ratio was 0.69 for oil supplemented diet and 0.72 for the nuts supplemented diet.
 These are slightly superior to 0.75 hazard ratio of a strict vegetarian diet.

 So what’s the bottom line

-As I said at the beginning, nothing’s wrong with plant-based diets.
-But there is no reason to be a fanatic about it.
-In fact, five years ago, Ornish put Bill Clinton on a diet that included salmon once a week; and featured on the cover of his most recent book, The Spectrum, is a slab of salmon fillet!
-So what do we get if we add salmon and extra virgin olive oil to the plant-based diet?
-The Mediterranean Diet!
-And it’s backed up by excellent science.
-So what’s not to like?
+As I said at the beginning, plant-based diets are good for you but there is no reason to be a fanatic about it.
+In fact, five years ago, Ornish put former President Bill Clinton on a diet that included salmon once a week.
+Further, he featured a slab of salmon filet on the cover of one of his books, The Spectrum: A Scientifically Proven Program to Feel Better, Live Longer, Lose Weight, and Gain Health

 So, dear reader, my bottom line is this: